Tuesday, August 30, 2016

 The good thing about Big Danny was that not only didn’t he remember names, after a while he couldn’t remember who messed up, so three weeks later, Saturday morning, “You, blowers.
 You, mats and towels.
 You, rear-window.”
 And he points to me, “You drive out.”
 This time I was ready.
 I carefully turned the key, washed the windshield and slowly eased the car out to the parking lot.
 Hey, I can do this.

 By the time I took Driver’s Ed months later, I was an absolute expert with right turns at under 5 MPH.
-And I was pretty good with a stick-shift too -- as long as I never had leave first gear.
+And I was pretty good with a stick-shift too -- as long as I never had to leave first gear.

 ---